Free first step · No SSN · No account login

 5official search paths covered

 Request received.
-Next step: gather old statements, W-2s, HR emails, recordkeeper letters, or employer details.
-We will use those clues to point you to the right search path.
+You’re done for now.
+If you have old statements, W-2s, HR emails, recordkeeper letters, or employer details, keep them handy.
+We’ll use those clues to help chase the official trail, not guess.

-Most people do not lose their retirement money.
-They lose the paperwork, login, old employer contact, or plan administrator trail.
-The goal is to rebuild that trail without handing over sensitive info to a random website.
+Most people do not lose the money.
+They lose the paperwork, login, employer contact, or plan administrator trail.
+We rebuild that trail first, without making you hand over sensitive info to a random website.

 1